HyperionCSharp/EpicGamesAPIDocs/docs/hcaptcha/README.md

-# About The Hcaptcha Flow In Epic Games
+# About the hCaptcha Flow in Epic Games

-Epic Games started to use `Hcaptcha` in early 2021 while leaving `Arkose Labs`.
-Since then hackers have started to attack at hcaptcha's security aka the API's using `Brute Force`, `Credential Stuffing`, and `Bypassing`.
-Hcaptcha is a AI automated system which learns from hackers and changes almost daily, with being one step ahead of the hackers.
-In this directory I will update on bypass methods and solving methods of Hcaptcha and how to deliver blows to `CloudFlare ddos protection` which utilizes hcaptcha as bot protection.
+Epic Games transitioned from using Arkose Labs to `hCaptcha` in early 2021, in response to increasing security threats such as `Brute Force`, `Credential Stuffing`, and various `Bypassing` techniques. hCaptcha employs an AI-driven approach that evolves constantly to counter these threats, adapting its challenges and verification methods to stay ahead of malicious actors.
+This directory provides insights into bypass methods, solving techniques, and interactions with `Cloudflare DDoS protection`, which relies on hCaptcha for bot mitigation.

-## Important Files (public)
+## Key Public Files

-Hcaptcha utilizes `JavaScript`, and `TypeScript` to make and encode certain methods of captcha solving and challenge passing.
-Here are some files that can be publicly accessed and viewed:
+hCaptcha uses `JavaScript` and `TypeScript` to encode and execute captcha challenges.
+The following files are crucial to its operation:

-- `https://js.hcaptcha.com/1/api.js?onload=hCaptchaLoaded&render=explicit`: This ts files renders the captcha challenge once payload for login has been detected by tracking ID's.
+- **[api.js](https://js.hcaptcha.com/1/api.js?onload=hCaptchaLoaded&render=explicit)**: Renders the captcha challenge upon detecting a login payload by tracking specific IDs.
-- `https://newassets.hcaptcha.com/captcha/v1/cf234db/hcaptcha-challenge.js`: This ts file reads and constructs new challenge images for the layout of challenges fired.
+- **[hcaptcha-challenge.js](https://newassets.hcaptcha.com/captcha/v1/cf234db/hcaptcha-challenge.js)**: Constructs new challenge images, dynamically updating the challenge layout.
-- `https://newassets.hcaptcha.com/c/0d3295f3/hsw.js`: Probably one of the most important ts files utilized in the hcaptcha request, this creates the captcha token that is needed with the final P0 encoded token.
-It uses a set of characters and numbers to randomly generate the needed code with all tokens begining with `ey`.
+- **[hsw.js](https://newassets.hcaptcha.com/c/0d3295f3/hsw.js)**: Critical for generating the captcha token, this file uses a complex set of characters and numbers to create tokens, all starting with `ey`.
+The final P0 encoded token is produced here.
-- `https://newassets.hcaptcha.com/captcha/challenge/image_label_binary/cf234db/challenge.js`: Challenge.js is where the finalized captcha token is generated and than checked using the `https://hcaptcha.com/checkcaptcha` API which will check to make sure all ID's(captcha challenge answers) are correct and will than procced to generate the login captcha token.
+- **[challenge.js](https://newassets.hcaptcha.com/captcha/challenge/image_label_binary/cf234db/challenge.js)**: Finalizes the captcha token and verifies it via the `https://hcaptcha.com/checkcaptcha` API, ensuring all challenge IDs are correct before generating the login captcha token.

+## Detailed Analysis

+### **hCaptcha AI Mechanisms**
+hCaptcha's AI continuously learns from detected attack patterns, refining its challenges to thwart automated attempts.
+This constant evolution is pivotal in maintaining robust security against increasingly sophisticated threats.

+### **Bypassing Techniques**
+This section explores known bypass methods, providing an ongoing analysis of their effectiveness against hCaptcha’s evolving defenses.
+Techniques are dissected to understand how they exploit hCaptcha’s security, with countermeasures proposed.

+### **Interaction with Cloudflare DDoS Protection**
+hCaptcha is tightly integrated with Cloudflare's DDoS protection framework, acting as a frontline defense against bots.
+Understanding this interaction is key to both reinforcing security and exploring potential vulnerabilities in the flow.

+## Future Updates

+This documentation will be regularly updated to reflect the latest developments in hCaptcha’s technology, emerging threats, and new bypass methods.
+Contributions and insights from the community are welcome to keep this repository at the forefront of security research.